stellar/slingshot/spec.md

                             middle shuffle
 ```

-Prover provides M input commitments, N output commitments and a proof of the above relation between inputs and outputs.
+Prover provides M input commitments, N output commitments, intermediate commitments, and a proof of the above relation between inputs and outputs.

 Verifier constructs the relation from the commitments and parameters M and N, and verifies the proof.
 If the verification is successful, the verifier is convinced of the [soundness](#soundness) of the transfer.